mdeppner/ves_modeling/README.md

 - Check the results for increasing the number of measurements taken (from 19 to 100)
 - Check the results for increasing the number of simulations taken into the posterior

+### Meeting with Guy 18.12
+100 datapoints actually quite a lot - might be useful to use an embedding network for so many datapoints, as for each layer an own function for each input is trained and might take a lot of time for 100 inputs for smooth example of synthetic generated data - 19 should actually be enough Embedded network
+Try on different SBI models or functionalities (like embedded nets) explore and try out Parallelize code to be faster

+Infer the depths as well
+Fix the depth of layers and check this out
+E.g. every layer is of a fixed size of 1m or 2m

 # ToDos